 (By the way, the reason I recommend writing in the evenings is to give your subconscious positive fuel for your dreams and rest cycles. )

 You are creating new habits, new mental pathways.
 In order to help you on your way of creating these new trails in your brain, you begin to focus on what’s good.
-As you begin to live life in the zone, every little thing matters.
+Because, as I often share, the little things matter when it comes to a life that feels loving and nourishing.

 When you go down that same pathway, you’re simply following the way you know.
 It’s a habit of thinking.
 You cease to see solutions or possibilities or even truth.
 Instead you see only through your habituated method of thought or reaction.